 The paper provides a methodological overview of the framework, which aims to establish the language of instruction from first to fourth grade.
 The paper also tries to improve the current pedagogical practice in teaching foreign languages in general.
 During the planning of theme-based teaching units, in correlation with the content of other subjects, an innovative English teacher should aim to develop the 21st-century

-21st century skills are essential when it comes to education for sustainable development and lifelong learning.
-In this paper, they appear as the development of communication, collaboration, critical thinking, and creativity.
+21st-century skills are essential when it comes to education for sustainable development and lifelong learning.
+This paper appears as the development of communication, collaboration, critical thinking, and creativity.

 Gardner’s multiple intelligence theory is the basis for the use of a variety of teaching resources.
-Diverse means we mentioned in the activities have applications not only in learning the language but also in the development of hearing, gross and fine motor skills and acquiring knowledge from diﬀerent fields.
+The diverse means we mentioned in the activities have applications in learning the language and developing hearing, gross and fine motor skills, and acquiring knowledge from diﬀerent fields.

-We described the activities of theme-based teaching units and analyzed through the main principles of the framework.
-Each activity develops a certain skill of a young speaker of a foreign language, taking into account the integration with the rest of the curriculum, the development of communication and learning autonomy.
+We described the activities of theme-based teaching units and analyzed them through the main principles of the framework.
+Each activity develops a certain skill of a young speaker of a foreign language, taking into account the integration with the rest of the curriculum, the development of communication, and learning autonomy.

 What is the conclusion?

 The paper concludes that this versatile approach continues to influence the development of teachers almost as much as it aﬀects the child’s development and development of language.
-Through innovative curricula, teachers indirectly and unobtrusively apply for a self-directed professional development program, precisely through improving the practice itself.
-The work motivates foreign language teachers to cooperate with colleagues from other areas to create a thematic based curriculum and integrate higher education.
+Teachers indirectly and unobtrusively apply for a self-directed professional development program through innovative curricula, precisely through improving the practice itself.
+Moreover, the work motivates foreign language teachers to cooperate with colleagues from other areas to create a thematic-based curriculum and integrate higher education.

 Take a look at a digital reflection – a storytelling video about Theme-based lessons conducted in this research.
 This video was also used in the National Geographic Educator Certification program.

 What do you think about Theme-based Instruction?
 Which methodological theory do you use the most while developing your lessons?
 What are the most important 21st-century skills, according to you?
 Read about other conferences I presented in 2019 here.
-Let me know in the comments or via the contact page what do you think of this topic.
+Then, let me know in the comments or via the contact page what you think of this topic.

 Click here to explore my store where 99% of materials are forever free!